Leadership

 Andrea Person serves as the director of Youth and Family Services for Bon Secours Community Works.
 Born in West Baltimore’s Sandown-Winchester Community, Ms. Person possesses extensive knowledge and experience in managing health systems, identifying and addressing systematic issues as well as developing community partnerships that enhances programs and services.
 In her previous roles she served as Director of Health Services for the Y in Central Maryland Head Start Programs where she was responsible for health, mental health and disability services outcomes for children in three Head Start regions.
 Andrea holds a Bachelor of Science degree in Health Education from the University of Maryland, College Park, a Master of Arts degree in Education from the University of Phoenix and a Master of Science degree in Psychology from Kaplan University.
 In 2017, Andrea received the NCADD Maryland Teurk Conference Outstanding Service Award.
 She is also an active member of the Sandtown-Winchester Senior Center board of directors and the mother of two beautiful daughters.

-Alicia Corson, Director of Housing and Community Development
+Alicia Corson, Director, Housing and Community Development

 Alicia Corson serves as the Director of Housing and Community Development for Bon Secours Community Works.
 In her role, Alicia is responsible for the development, implementation, management, support and overall direction of housing development, community development asset management, open space development and resident services initiatives.